MSarmadMz/MSarmadMz/README.md

 - 🔭 I’m currently working as a DevOps Intern @Bytewise Limited, Islamabad.
-- 🌱 I’m currently learning to be a Full Stack Engineer.
+- 🌱 I’m currently learning to be a Data Scientist with Python.
 - 📫 You can reach me at : sarmadmz282@gmail.com

 - 😄 Pronouns: he/him/his